 Difference Between PA & SA Sign

-PA stands for Parking area, it comes with toilets and some vending machines and may be a restaurant.
+PA stands for Parking area, it comes with toilets and some vending machines and maybe a restaurant.
 SA stands for Service Area and generally larger than PA (parking area).
 Service areas feature toilets, bigger shops/supermarket, plenty of restaurants and a petrol station.
 PA does not have a petrol station.

 Awaji Rest Area – Review

-Awaji Rest Area is one of the best stop you could find in Chugoku Region.
+Awaji Rest Area is one of the best stops you could find in Chugoku Region.
 If you are doing road trips in Shikoku & Chugoku region, coming to Awaji rest area is a must!

 More than a rest area!

-Parking Area : Over 400 car parking lots.
+Parking Area: Over 400 car parking lots.

 Over 100 toilet bathrooms!

-At the entrance of the building for shopping and food, there are line of vending machines and recycle bins and over 100 toilets for both men and women.
+At the entrance of the building for shopping and food, there are the line of vending machines and recycle bins and over 100 toilets for both men and women.

-How to use Toilet in Japan
+How to use the Toilet in Japan

 Used toilet paper has to be thrown into the toilet bowl.
 Unlike in China, used toilet paper are not thrown in the toilet bowl when flushed, it is thrown at the rubbish bin provided near the toilet bowl.
 This may be due to China toilet flushing are good enough to flush away the toilet paper.
-Throwing the paper at the rubbish bin provided can be cause discomfort when you enter the toilet.
+Throwing the paper at the rubbish bin provided can cause discomfort when you enter the toilet.

 That’s the cultural difference between China and Japan.
-Luckily Malaysia and Singapore toilets are the same as Japan and West.
+Luckily Malaysia and Singapore toilets are the same as Japan and the West.